• Skip to primary navigation

 Coconut water or orange juice: Replace the milk with coconut water for a more tropical flavor!
 Or orange juice for a sweeter taste.

 Thick Smoothie: Add more frozen fruit until it's your desired consistency.
-It’s best to use a high power blender with a tamper to push frozen fruit into the blade.
-You can also use a high power food processor if it's better quality than your blender.
+It’s best to use a high-power blender with a tamper to push frozen fruit into the blade.
+You can also use a high-power food processor if it's better quality than your blender.

-Thinner: Add more milk into the blender until it's your desired consistency.
+Thinner smoothie: Add more milk into the blender until it's your desired consistency.
 Or use fresh fruit instead of frozen fruit.

 Kale and other greens: These can be used instead of spinach in this green smoothie!